There continue to be circumstances in which it may be difficult for individual instructors and/or students to participate in person.

 Create a Zoom meeting for remote students to join class

 Some instructors may prefer to offer students the opportunity to remotely join a live class.
-As of Spring 2022, most Brown classrooms have been outfitted with equipment to support live Zoom meetings for Remote Accessible courses.
+Most Brown classrooms have been outfitted with equipment to support live Zoom meetings for Remote Accessible courses.
 In these classrooms, instructors can use the room’s cameras and microphones to host a Zoom meeting directly from their laptop.
-Instructors interested in this option should refer to these instructions.

 If instructors find themselves in a classroom without cameras and microphones, they may still create and host a Zoom session from their laptop.
 However, instructors should keep in mind that remote students will be limited to viewing the Laptop Camera shared screen, and they will listen from the laptop’s microphone.
 Instructors may contact their Department ITSC/DCC or [email protected] for initial support when teaching from a classroom without Remote Accessible Technology.